Prayer in the Baháʼí Faith

+Prayer and meditation are at the heart of the devotional life of a Baháʼí, and the Baháʼí concept of worship is inextricably bound to that of service to God and to humanity.
+Works done in the spirit of service are themselves accounted as a form of prayer, and Baháʼís are enjoined to live in a state of prayer, turning their hearts towards God throughout the day as well as reciting prayers during times of devotion.
+Among other things, prayer is seen as a spiritual conversation between a human soul and its Maker, a fire that burns away the veils separating a soul from God, and spiritual food for the soul.

-There are two types of prayer in the Baháʼí Faith: obligatory prayer and general or devotional prayer.
+There are two types of verbal prayer in the Baháʼí Faith: obligatory prayer and general or devotional prayer.
 Both types of prayer are composed of reverent words which are addressed to God, and the act of prayer is one of the most important Baháʼí laws for individual discipline.
-The purpose of prayer in the Baháʼí Faith is to grow closer to God and his Manifestations and to help better one's own conduct and to request divine assistance.
+The purpose of prayer in the Baháʼí Faith is to grow closer to God and His Manifestations, to improve one's conduct, and to request divine assistance.

 Baháʼís between the ages of 15 and 70 are required to perform one of three prescribed obligatory prayers daily and individually, according to a set form and in accordance with specific laws.
 In addition to the daily obligatory prayer, Baháʼí scripture directs believers daily to offer devotional prayer as well as to meditate and study sacred scripture.
-There is no set form for devotions and meditations.
+There is no set form for devotions and meditation.

-There is a large corpus of devotional prayers written by the Báb, Baháʼu'lláh, ʻAbdu'l-Bahá, the central figures of the Baháʼí Faith, which are used extensively by Baháʼís in their devotional life.
-These prayers, encompassing many topics that include meetings, times of day, and healing, are held in high esteem.
-The specific words are believed by many Baháʼís to have special power.
-Group reading from prayer books is a common feature of Baháʼí gatherings.
-Commonly, Baháʼís gather informally in each other's homes to read prayers in events known as devotionals.
-Participants in a devotional gathering take turns reading aloud from a prayer book, while the others listen in reverent silence.
+There is a large corpus of devotional prayers written by the Báb, Baháʼu'lláh, and ʻAbdu'l-Bahá, the central figures of the Baháʼí Faith, which are used extensively by Baháʼís in their devotional life.
+These prayers encompass many topics, including meetings, times of day, healing, spiritual growth, detachment, protection, forgiveness, assistance, and unity.
+They are held in high esteem.
+Group reading from prayer books and mobile applications is a common feature of Baháʼí gatherings.
+Baháʼís commonly gather informally in each other's homes to read prayers in events known as devotionals.
+Participants in a devotional gathering take turns reading aloud from a prayer book while the others listen in reverent silence.